Oriana Sabatini: Singing career

 In April 2017, she began her solo career with the release of her first single in English, «Love Me Down Easy».
 Then she participated in June in the opening of the well-known program called ShowMatch conducted by Marcelo Tinelli, singing «Love Me Down Easy».

 On July 5, she appeared as a backup artist on Ariana Grande Dangerous Woman Tour singing her first single «Love Me Down Easy» and two new songs: «Stay Or Run» and «What U Gonna Do».

 On September 21 she appeared as a solo artist at Usina del Arte, Ciudad Emergente, a show for new artists.

 On November 14 and 15 of the same year he was the opening act for the band Coldplay, who finished their A Head Full of Dream tour in Argentina, performing at the Unico Stadium in La Plata.

 In 2018, she performed at the Lollapalooza Argentina festival, sharing the stage with the American band Red Hot Chili Peppers.

 Personal life

-From 2014 to 2017, Sabatini was in a relationship with actor and YouTuber, Julián Serrano.

-Since July 2018, Sabatini is in a relationship with Argentine professional football player, Paulo Dybala.
-She is openly bisexual.
+On October 31 of 2023, Sabatini got engaged to Argentine footballer, Paulo Dybala, and on July 20, 2024, they got married in Buenos Aires.
+A year later, on September 30 of 2025, the couple announced they were expecting the pregnancy of their first child together, and will be a girl.